sonic-net/SONiC/doc/system-telemetry/reboot-cause.md

 admin@sonic:~$ show reboot-cause
 User issued 'warm-reboot' command [User: admin, Time: Fri Oct  9 04:51:47 UTC 2020]
 ```

-Above output will be stored in the previous-reboot-cause.txt file.

 And the reboot-cause information is also stored in state-DB as follows.
 ```